waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Agent Reliability

 - **`master_pathfinder_agent`:** This agent is **UNRELIABLE** in Mt.
 Moon.
-It has failed multiple times (5+) by routing through impassable walls and up ledges. **Do not use for long-distance navigation on this map.** Manual navigation is required.
+It has failed multiple times by routing through impassable walls and up ledges.
+Do not use for long-distance navigation on this map.

 # Dungeon Mechanics Update
 - **Defeated Trainers:** The defeated Rocket Grunt on Mt.
 Moon B2F at (16, 23) *is* an impassable obstacle, similar to trainers on Route 3.
-My previous hypothesis that he could be walked through was incorrect.